-While in popular culture books and films are filled with tales of deadly venomous snakes attacking humans, in the rainforests of the Amazon basin snakes are not aggressive, and will usually only bite a human when disturbed and fearing for their own safety.
+In popular culture, books and films are filled with tales of deadly venomous snakes attacking humans.
+However, in the rainforests of the Amazon basin snakes are not aggressive, and will usually only bite a human when disturbed and fearing for their own safety.

 South America’s Amazon basin is home to at least seventeen species of highly venomous snakes, including seven species of pit viper and ten species of coral snake.
 The pit vipers of the Amazon include the bushmaster (Lachesis muta), which at more than 2.5 meters (8 feet) in length is the biggest venomous snake in the Americas.
 However, while this snake has gained a fearsome reputation, very few of the snakebites inflicted on humans have ever been attributed to this species, which tends to feed on small rodents.